zkiss/zkiss-mm/_posts/2023-04-22-ai_developer.md

 Exactly because of this is why I find it worthy to demonstrate that the technology (that is available to the masses at least) is still far from perfect.

-This experiment did not use GPT 4, which I am sure would have done better at this, and I would be very interested to see what _it_ can do in a similar scenario.
+This experiment did not use GPT 4, which I am sure would have done a lot better at this, and I would be very interested to see what _it_ can do in a similar scenario.

 # Auto-GPT Logs